-Benzodiazepines (eg, lorazepam 0.5 to 1.0 mg po or IV once, then repeated q 1 to 2 h as needed) are the drugs of choice for delirium caused by withdrawal from alcohol or benzodiazepines.
-Their onset of action is more rapid (5 min after parenteral administration) than antipsychotics.
+Benzodiazepines (eg, lorazepam 0.5 to 1.0 mg orally or IV once, then repeated every 1 to 2 hours as needed) are the drugs of choice for delirium caused by withdrawal from alcohol or benzodiazepines.
+Their onset of action is more rapid (5 minutes after parenteral administration) than antipsychotics.
 Benzodiazepines should be avoided if delirium results from other conditions because these drugs worsen confusion and sedation.

 The number and doses of drugs should be reduced if possible.

-Delirium, which is very common among hospitalized elderly patients, is often caused by drugs, dehydration, and infections (eg, UTI) but can have many other causes.
+Delirium, which is very common among hospitalized older patients, is often caused by drugs, dehydration, and infections (eg, urinary tract infections) but can have many other causes.

-Consider delirium in elderly patients, particularly those presenting with impaired memory or attention.
+Consider delirium in older patients, particularly those presenting with impaired memory or attention.

 History taken from family members, caregivers, and friends and mental status examination are key to recognizing delirium.